TMJ Dysfunction Treatment In Murfreesboro

 TMJ Dysfunction Treatment Or TMJ Syndrome Treatment

 The temporomandibular joint or TMJ is the sliding hinge joint connecting your mandible or lower jaw bone to the skull.
 It’s located on both sides of your head, in front of your ears, and is responsible for opening and closing your jaw to let you eat and speak.
-Chiropractic adjustments offer a safe and non-invasive form of TMJ treatment.
+Our board certified chiropractor offers a safe and non-invasive form of TMJ treatment.
 This article will cover common questions such as:

 - How to cure TMJ permanently

 TMJ disorders are the health problems associated with your jaw that cause tenderness to the joint, pain, and compromised jaw joint movement and surrounding muscles.
 Women have a higher tendency towards TMJ disorders than men.
 Though TMJ disorders are treatable, the diagnosis is difficult as there are so many possible causes.

 How Is TMJ Diagnosed?

 There are no standard tests to diagnose TMJ.
 We will examine your jaw for signs of swelling or tenderness and may perform various imaging tests like:

 - MRI of the jaw to locate any jaw structure problems